BLOG | Addiction

 Increased Risk of Seizures From Adderall and Wellbutrin

 People at a heightened risk for seizures due to Wellbutrin and Adderall include people who are in the process of recovering from substance use disorder.
-Withdrawal from the consistent use of alcohol, sedatives, opiates, cocaine, or stimulants can put a person at greater danger for central nervous system complications and should act as a factor when deciding upon a course of medication.
+Withdrawal from the consistent use of alcohol, sedatives, opiates, cocaine, or stimulants can put a person in greater danger of central nervous system complications and should act as a factor when deciding upon a course of medication.

 Appetite Suppression and Weight Loss